Stochastic Adaptive Gradient Descent Without Descent: Introduction

 \subsection{Organisation of the paper}

-In Section \ref{sec:lyap}, we propose the derivation of a Lyapunov function that is inspired by the one proposed in \cite{malitsky2019adaptive} in a deterministic setting and that we adapt to a stochastic setting.
-Using such a Lyapunov function, we discuss in Section \ref{sec:conv} various assumptions of the functions $f_{\xi}$ that allow to derive the convergence of the stochastic sequence $(x_{k})_{k \in \N}$ using the Lipschitz-adaptive choice \eqref{eq:choicestep} for the step-size.
+In Section \ref{sec:lyap}, we derive a Lyapunov sequence that is inspired by the one proposed in \citet{malitsky2019adaptive} but with a different adaptation to the stochastic setting, leading to the choice \eqref{eq:choicestep}.
+In Section \ref{sec:conv} we discuss various assumptions of the functions $f_{\xi}$ that allow to show the convergence of our method.
 Numerical experiments are reported in Section \ref{sec:num} to illustrate the performances of our approach over a range of stochastic optimization problems.
-Finally, some auxiliary results are postponed to a technical Appendix at the end of the paper.
+Some auxiliary technical results are postponed the Appendix of the paper.